EndPointCorp/end-point-blog/2022/10/ssh-askpass-on-Mac-OS-for-agent-confirmation.md

 * Let's first verify that the ssh-agent is running and then add the private key with ` -c `option.

 ![ssh-add -c](/blog/2022/10/ssh-askpass-on-Mac-OS-for-agent-confirmation/ssh-add-c.png)
-* The Identity will get added if you provided the correct passphrase for the key.
+* The Identity will get added if you provide the correct passphrase for the key.
 This can be confirmed by listing the keys again.

 ## ssh-askpass agent confirmation
 * Let's log into a remote server
 * It will be prompted to confirm the private key’s usage with the pop-up window.
 ![agent confirmation dialog](/blog/2022/10/ssh-askpass-on-Mac-OS-for-agent-confirmation/ssh-askpass.png)

-## Keyboard shortcuts
+## Setup keyboard shortcuts
-For security reasons ssh-askpass defaults to cancel since it's too easy to press the spacebar and accept a connection or other actions which might use ssh-keys.
-To make it easier to press `OK`:
+Since it's too easy to hit the spacebar and accept a connection, ssh-askpass defaults to the cancel option, and we can use the keyboard shortcuts to press `OK` by following the below steps.

 * Go to `System Preferences` and then `Keyboard`.

 #### 10.15+
+* Go to `Shortcuts` tab
-* At the bottom of the `Shortcuts` tab, check the option ` Use keyboard navigation to move focus between controls `.
+* check the option ` Use keyboard navigation to move focus between controls`.
 ![keyboard shortscuts](/blog/2022/10/ssh-askpass-on-Mac-OS-for-agent-confirmation/keyboard_shortscuts.png)

 #### 13.0 Ventura
 * Turn on the option ` Use keyboard navigation to move focus between controls `
 ![keyboard shortscuts](/blog/2022/10/ssh-askpass-on-Mac-OS-for-agent-confirmation/keyboard_shortscuts_on_ventura.png)

 Now you can press the tab ⇥ and then the spacebar to press `OK`.